madsjulia/Mads.jl/docs/src/Modules/ReusableFunctions.md

 ReusableFunctions.jl provides automated storage and retrieval of results for Julia function calls.

-ReusableFunctions.jl helps avoiding repetative computations for same function call inputs.
+ReusableFunctions.jl helps avoid repetitive computations for the same function call inputs.

 ReusableFunctions.jl supports efficient restarts and reuse of past computations.